The Trump Presidency - What Does It Mean For Nurses?

 The American Nurses Association (ANA) officially endorsed Hillary Clinton for the presidency; therefore, it’s likely that many nurses are waking up very disappointed this morning.

-Th ANA endorsement was largely based on Clinton’s senate record and her time as First Lady, calling her a “nurse champion” who “believes empowering nurses is good for patients and good for the country.”
+The ANA endorsement was largely based on Clinton’s Senate record and her time as First Lady, calling her a “nurse champion” who “believes empowering nurses is good for patients and good for the country.”

 However, almost 63 million voters cast their ballots for Trump, so it is likely that a large segment of nurses are elated with this development.*

-In fact, according to a Payscale survey , registered nurses leaned Republican in the previous election, while physicians and doctors leaned Democratic.
+In fact, according to a Payscale survey, registered nurses leaned Republican in the previous election, while physicians and doctors leaned Democratically.

 Nurses who support Trump also appear to be more vocal on social media, with large numbers of nurses speaking out on both Facebook and Twitter.

 Another perspective into how the nursing community feels about Clinton is found in a popular nursing forum; this thread discusses Clinton’s purportedly disparaging remarks about nurses being “nothing more than glorified babysitters” and “handmaidens for doctors.”
 Though the accusation was later debunked by Snopes, it has still garnered over 430,000 views since July.

 Unfortunately, Trump has never held public office, so he has no voting record to refer to; thus, all we have to go on are anecdotal stories dug up via a Google search.

 As of last night, one of the few search results for “Trump + Nurse” included a story about a wound care nurse’s wryly-worded obituary.
 It hilariously stated that rather than facing “the prospect of voting for either Donald Trump or Hillary Clinton, Mary Anne Noland of Richmond chose, instead, to pass into the eternal love of God on Sunday.”